Qazeer/artefacts.help/pages/windows/etw_authentication_dst_host.md

     identify the `NTLM` version in use (`LM`, `NTLM V1`, `NTLM V2`).
   - The logon type in the `LogonType` field (detailed below).
   - The privileges level in the `ElevatedToken` field.
-If set to `%%1842` (`Yes`), the session the event represents runs in a elevated context.
+If set to `%%1842` (`Yes`), the session the event represents runs in an elevated context.
 The event can be correlated with the `Security` event `EID: 4672` to precisely identify the privilege tokens of the session.
   - The impersonation level of the event in the `ImpersonationLevel` field